-In addition to the aggregate cap, hospices have another limitation imposed on their payments on a cap-year basis referred to as an "inpatient care cap."
-Specifically, for each cap year for a hospice, "the total inpatient days reported for both general inpatient care and inpatient respite care may not exceed 20% of the total Medicare days reported by the hospice for a cap year."25
+"the total inpatient days reported for both general inpatient care and inpatient respite care may not exceed 20% of the total Medicare days reported by the hospice for a cap year."
+25

-Finally, for every cap year, the Medicare program conducts a hospice-specific cap-year-end reconciliation and accounting process in which it calculates each hospice's aggregate cap amount and determines whether each hospice should be assessed an overpayment based on the total payments made to that hospice for the cap year.
-Similarly, as part of this cap-year-end process, CMS also determines if the hospice exceeded the inpatient care cap.
+Finally, for every cap year, the Medicare program conducts a hospice-specific cap year-end reconciliation and accounting process in which it calculates each hospice's aggregate cap amount and determines whether each hospice should be assessed an overpayment based on the total payments made to that hospice for the cap year.
+Similarly, as part of this cap year-end process, CMS also determines if the hospice exceeded the inpatient care cap.
 The Medicare program then sends each hospice a "determination of program reimbursement letter, which provides the results of the inpatient and aggregate cap calculations" for that cap year26 and, if that calculation identifies an overpayment, the determination provides notice of that overpayment amount.27 If the hospice is dissatisfied with that determination, it may file an appeal with the Board.28